This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 To prevent this, you can include into your onboarding or send via emails the instructions for users to use screen lock, full-device encryption, and remote data erasure capabilities on their Android or iOS devices.

-Many physicians use personal smartphones to send health information.
-A secure messaging platform within your app will mitigate this risk.
 Another solution is encrypted password-protected portals where patients can read messages from their doctors without actually any PHI in them (e.g., “Dear User, you’ve got a new message from [redacted]”).

 Even though all the above solutions together can’t guarantee your app’s absolute security, their implementation should convince an auditor that you’ve done enough to protect patient records and other sensitive information in compliance with the HIPAA requirements.